GurditLubana/Group-10-Meal-Planner/Devlog.md

     Topic: iter0 availability, project organization and goals
     -----
+    Decision: - Project discussion and ideas on which application could be worked.
+              - Created a chart to shortlist best meeting times to work on Project collectively.
-    Decision: Our next meeting will be on May 19 (later in the day) and we would use github to stay organized
+              - Our next meeting will be on May 19 (later in the day)
+              - we would use github to stay organized
     -----
     Rationale: Availability
 <br>